warrdel-erp/stones-be/md/questions.md

 4. how to decide unit price of slab in cart to SO.

-5. we've array of addresses of customer how to CRUD on UI.
+5. we've array of addresses of customer how to CRUD on UI. [in-customer-tab]

-6. can two different user put same slab in cart.
+6. can two different user put same slab in cart. ✅

+---